AmethystDev2713/Lets-Make-A-CPU/README.md

       - 1 input method (such as wires to read from RAM or ROM)
       - 1 output method (can go to the same place as your input method if you're using RAM, which can be used as input and a place to store output).
       - 1 math and/or compare unit (you can't get far with your CPU if it can't use or process input!)
-   - Decide on types.
+   - Decide on instruction types.
 Your CPU should, at minimum, have the following types of fundamental instructions:
       - Load instructions, which can write values to registers or read data from RAM or ROM and save it to a register
       - Compare instructions, which are basically inequality operations.
 These can be used in things as simple as a number guessing game to an OS (Operating System, such as Windows, Macintosh/Mac, Linux, etc) for your CPU
       - Input Instructions, which can take the user's input for something like a number guessing game